reactioncommerce/example-storefront/docs/tracking-events.md

   // An array of products
   products: [
-    // ID of top-level product
+    {
+      // Product id
       product_id: product._id,

       // SKU
       sku: product.sku,

       // First tag
       category: product.tags.edges[0].nodes.name,

       // Title of top level product
       name: product.title,

       // Vendor field from the top-level product
       brand: product.vendor,

-    // Varaint Id
+      // Not used.
+Products in the grid do not have an associated variant
-    variant: variant.variantId,
+      variant: undefined,

-    // Price from variant
+      // Price using the minimum price
+      // Where index 0, should be the index of the pricing object related to the currency for this product or shop
-    price: variant.price,
+      price: product.pricing[0].minPrice,

       // Quantity not available via GraphQL API
       // Set to 1 as a default
       quantity: 1

       // Coupons not available via GraphQL API
       coupon: null,

       // Products only have currency based on shop
-    currency: shop.currency,
+      currency: product.shop.currency,

-    // Position based off of variant index
+      // Not used.
+Products in the catalog currently don't have a concrete position
-    position: variant.index,
+      position: undefined,

-    // Value based off of variant price multiplied by quantity (variant.price * quantity)
+      // Value based off of the proeduct min price multiplied by quantity (variant.price * quantity)
-    // In this case, use `variant.price` as there is only 1 for the quantity
+      // In this case, use `product.pricing.price` as there is only 1 for the quantity
+      // Where index 0, should be the index of the pricing object related to the currency for this product or shop
-    value: variant.price,
+      value: product.pricing[0].minPrice,

-    // Use router to get current url
+      // Use router to generate the product url
-    url: router.pathname,
+      url: "",

-    // Primary image from a varaint or product
+      // Primary image from product
       image_url: product.primaryImage.URLs.original
+    }
   ]
 }
 ```